nikija/public/content/developers/api/connector.md

 ### Get All Reservations

-Returns all reservations that collide with the specified interval.
+Returns all reservations that from the specified interval according to the time filter (e.g. colliding with that interval or created in that interval).

 #### Request `[PlatformAddress]/api/connector/v1/reservations/getAll`